Typhoon Tingting

-Typhoon Tingting was a destructive tropical cyclone that produced record-breaking rains in Guam.
+Typhoon Tingting was a destructive tropical cyclone that produced record-breaking rains in Guam in late June 2004.
 The eighth named storm of the 2004 Pacific typhoon season, Tingting originated from a tropical depression over the open waters of the western Pacific Ocean.
 The storm gradually intensified as it traveled northwest, becoming a typhoon on June 28 and reaching its peak the following day while passing through the Mariana Islands.
 After maintaining typhoon intensity for three days, a combination of dry air and cooler sea surface temperatures caused the storm to weaken as it traveled northward.
 On July 1, the storm passed by the Bonin Islands, off the coast of Japan, before moving out to sea.
 By July 4, Tinting had transitioned into an extratropical cyclone.
 The remnants were last reported by the Japan Meteorological Agency, the Regional Specialized Meteorological Center for the western Pacific basin, near the International Date Line on July 13.

 While passing through the Mariana Islands, Typhoon Tingting produced torrential rains which triggered flooding and numerous landslides.
 In Guam, 554.99 mm of rain fell in 24 hours, breaking the daily and monthly rainfall records for June.
 Winds gusted up to 212 km/h, causing significant structural damage, amounting to $6 million in losses.
 One fatality occurred as a result of flooding and nine others resulted from rough seas.
 In the Mariana Islands, 71 homes were destroyed and hundreds were damaged; losses totaled $11.2 million.
 In Japan, two people were killed by rough seas.